natalieagus/50002-2022/_notes/g_turingmachine.md

-## Summary: The Computer Science Revolution
+## The Computer Science Revolution

 Imagine the hassle and inconvenience if we need to build a different physical machine $$T_M$$ each time we need to compute a new function $$f_M$$.